19th December 2023

 Subscribe to get full access to complete exercises with answers.
 In addition, you will receive the latest, and best resources from eslflow.com.
 There are no ads in the newsletter and you will receive entertaining, high quality, and up-to-date teaching resources regularly.
 And, if you subscribe, you will get access to advancements in artificial intelligence and prompt engineering, that will enable you to become a master of the English as a second language universe!

-This is a listening/speaking exercise to help students practice and understand the use of comparative adjectives.
+This is an exercise to help students use comparative adjectives.

 This is an elementary exercise to help students understand and remember the different forms of comparative adjectives.
 Students write in the appropriate adjectives to complete the chart.

 This is another elementary exercise challenging students’ understand ing of the different forms of comparative adjectives.
 Students fill in each column with the appropriate comparative adjective form.